-16. Benefit Plan Surplus and Other Net Revenue Adjustments
+16. Benefit Plan Surplus, Property Rentals and Other Net Revenue Adjustments (updated)

-The revised estimates reflect a provision of \$1.5 million relating to the return of funds held by the District's former employee benefits plan administrator.
+The revised estimates reflected a provision of \$1.5 million relating to the return of funds held by the District's former employee benefits plan administrator.
 The funds were being held to cover benefit claims during the windup of the former benefit plan.
-The funds are to be returned now that all District employees are members of provincial life and health benefit trusts.
-The provision is shown as a revenue increase.
+Although the administrator has returned the surplus funds to the District, collective agreement provisions require that the distribution of the surplus be agreed to by the federations.
+The District will be discussing the matter with the federations, but believes agreement on how funds are distributed will not be finalized until next year.
+Accordingly, the anticipated revenue has been eliminated in the updated forecast.